wora/protorpc/README.md

 # Proto RPC

-This project provides a simple and easy-to-use library for handling proto-over-http RPC protocols.
+This project provides a simple and easy-to-use client library for handling various proto-over-http RPC protocols.

 ## Overview

-There are many proto-over-http RPC protocols, such as `prpc` and `Twirp`, and each of them requires its own framework and runtime library.
-However, most of them only differ on the URL structure, HTTP headers, and the error payload format.
-By making these features customizable by the application, a single client library can directly support multiple wire protocols.
+There are many proto-over-http RPC protocols, such as `prpc` and `Twirp`.
+Each protocol uses its own framework and runtime library.
+However, most of these protocols differ on the URL structure, HTTP headers, and the error format.
+By making these features customizable by the application, one client library can support multiple wire protocols with minimum complexity.

-Another issue is the existing frameworks typically use `protoc` plugins to generate the client and the server stubs.
-While such stubs provide type safety and ease of use, it may not be necessary for many RPC use cases.
-This library uses a different API design to avoid any code generation while provide similar type safety and usability, see the following example in Go language:
+Most proto-over-http frameworks ues `protoc` plugins to generate the client and the server libraries.
+While such libraries provide type safety and ease of use, it is often not necessary for many RPC use cases.
+This library uses a different API design pattern to avoid any code generation while provide similar type safety and usability.
+See the following example in Go language:

-With code generated stub
+With code generated client
 ```
 request := &FooRequest{...}
 response, err := stub.Foo(ctx, request)